 The best way to tell if the dough is kneaded enough is to perform the windowpane test.
 Pinch off a small piece of the dough and stretch it out slowly.
 If it stretches out into a thin, translucent sheet without tearing, it's ready!

-- Additionally, active dry yeast gives a more “bready” taste, and in my opinion the structure and texture is fluffier and lighter!
+- Active dry yeast gives a more “bready” taste, and in my opinion the structure and texture is fluffier and lighter!

 - Don't forget to oil the bowl, that way when the dough rises and won’t stick to the bowl and plastic wrap.

-- The dough will be sticky, that is ok!
+- The dough will be sticky, that is ok.
+It's supposed to be!

-- This recipe is not for the bread machine.
+- This recipe is not for use in a bread machine.

 Storage